DaveBerzack-NSS/git-poetry/README.md

 CD into the new folder and note that there's a readme.md file there.
 Now everyone is set up to collaborate with this repo.

-# Add the Original Story
+# Add the Original Poem

 One teammate, create a poem.txt file in your project folder and paste this lovely poem into that file:
 ```